hed-standard/hed-examples/docs/source/FileRemodelingTools.md

 ```

+The *split_event* command sorts the split events by the `onset` column and creates an error
+if there is no such column.
+The `onset` column is converted to numeric values as part splitting process.

 The *split_event* command in the following example specifies that new rows should be added
 to encode the response and stop signal.
 The anchor column is still trial_type.
 In a full processing example, it might make sense to rename *trial_type* to be